Scaling Reproducibility: An AI-Assisted Workflow for Large-Scale Replication and Reanalysis

 \subsection{Three-Layer Architecture}

-The AI workflow described in the main text, which is adaptive in orchestration and deterministic in computation, is implemented through a three-layer system.
-The layers are ordered by control flow: the LLM orchestrator governs coordination, skill descriptions mediate task specification and accumulated knowledge, and deterministic agent code executes all operations whose outputs must be numerically reproducible.
+The AI workflow described in the main text, which combines deterministic orchestration with LLM-driven adaptive coordination, is implemented through a three-layer system.
+The layers are ordered by control flow: a LangGraph state machine governs deterministic routing, skill descriptions mediate task specification and accumulated failure-recovery knowledge consumed by the Adaptive Coordinator, and deterministic agent code executes all operations whose outputs must be numerically reproducible.